minkahbaraka/baraka_docker_aws/README.md

 # AWS/Docker/Django Demo

-The following instructions describe how to deploy an extended user authentication Django web application using CloudFormation stack and docker-compose.
+The following instructions describe how to deploy an extended user authentication Django web application using an AWS CloudFormation stack and docker-compose.

 ## Overview
 - Create cloudformation stack